 Er, no. This is because not only are transsexuals psycho-sexually inverted, they can be physically so too.
 To do this, they allow their anuses to be penetrated.
 They play the female role and their bodies permit them to do this, because they do have an opening that approximates to a vagina; and their partners penetrate that.

 It is a fairly widespread myth that all men involved with unoperated transsexuals like to be penetrated, but this is wrong.
 Even amongst those who seek out TS sex workers, the proportion is only about 40% (Kulick).
 The interviews I’ve conducted suggest that very few men in serious relationships with ladyboys are willing to be penetrated.
-Most don’t and, indeed, most transsexuals simply will not, especially in a romantic relationship.
+Most don’t and indeed, most transsexuals simply will not do it especially in a romantic relationship.
 This has little to do with hormones, although this might be the reason they give; it is much more to do with not wanting to play a male sexual role.

 The myth of homosexual equivalency

 Central to their strategy has always been to assert that homosexuality could be defined in absolute, essentialist terms.
 Two penises, past or present, make both parties gay, irrespective of the roles played in the relationship or the assumed gender of the parties.
-They have sought to erase the understanding of homosexuality that existed for thousands of years, which defined it such that the person who played the role of woman — and was penetrated — was homosexual, but the other party was not.
+They have sought to erase the understanding of homosexuality that existed for literally thousands of years, which defined it such that the person who played the role of woman — and was penetrated — was homosexual, but the other party was not.